1. Data quality

 Due diligence professionals may face several compliance challenges:

 - Reporting and disclosure.
 Traditional due diligence workflows make it challenging to log activity and produce comprehensive reports.
-All administrative and data entry tasks must be done manually.
+All administrative and data entry tasks must be done manually, increasing the risk of incomplete records.

 5. Security concerns